Cool Gas in the Circumgalactic Medium of Massive Post Starburst Galaxies: Discussion

 Despite their initial discovery in clusters \citep{DresslerGunn1983}, post-starburst galaxies are predominantly found in the field \citep{Quintero2004, Pawlik2018}.
 The clustering of high mass post-starburst galaxies is consistent with star-forming galaxies of the same stellar mass, as expected given that star-forming galaxies are their likely progenitors at any given redshift \citep{Wilkinson2021}.
 Although deep imaging studies to measure low mass satellite galaxy numbers around high mass post-starburst galaxies have not been carried out to our knowledge, stacked imaging reveals that high mass post-starburst galaxies are highly compact with a deficit of light at large radii \citep{Maltby2018}.
 This deficit of light is contrary to what might be expected if there were an excess of dwarf satellites around post-starburst galaxies, and similarly argues against significant tidal debris.
 Thus, it seems unlikely that an excess of satellite galaxies is responsible for the excess \mgii\ absorption around post-starburst galaxies.

 Post-starburst galaxies are known to have cool gas outflows with high velocities of up to $\sim$1000\,km\,s$^{-1}$, detected via blueshifted \mgii\ or NaD absorption along the line-of-sight to the galaxy \citep{Tremonti2007,Coil2011,Maltby2019,Sun2024,Taylor2024}.
 Spectral fitting of the stellar continuum provides a robust age for the recent starburst of $\lesssim$1\,Gyr \citep[e.g.][]{Wild2020}, which provides (just enough) time for the outflow to travel $\sim$1\,Mpc.
-This is consistent with our results, where an excess of \mgii\ absorption is detected out to about 1\,Mpc from post-starburst galaxies, compared to star-forming or quiescent galaxies, but only if the outflow does not slow or dissipate as it propagates.
-We turn to this question now.
+This is consistent with our results, where a significant excess of \mgii\ absorption is detected out to several hundred kpc from post-starburst galaxies, compared to star-forming or quiescent galaxies, but only if the outflow does not slow or dissipate as it propagates.
+We turn to this question below.
+Despite the low surface brightness of emission from extended galactic winds, integral field observations have recently allowed measurementts of extended ionised gas nebulae to $\sim$10's of kpc, outflowing at 100's of km/s \citep[e.g.][]{Burchett2021,Zabl2021}.
+In one exteme case, extended ionised gas emission was detected to 100\,kpc from a starburst event that occured 0.4\,Gyr ago, likely a similar age to the post-starburst galaxies in this paper \citep{Rupke2019}.
+The combined observation of galactic winds around post-starburst galaxies in both absorption and emission has great potential that is as yet unexplored.